As a small business owner, you may find yourself facing the same question over and over when you're networking: "What exactly do you do?"

-You could give the long answer that you have ready for investors or loan officers, but that may overwhelm them and not really help you make a connection.
+You could give the long answer that you have ready for investors or loan officers, but that may overwhelm anyone else, which won't help you make a connection.
 Instead, prepare yourself by drilling down to the core of your business until you can identify four or five descriptive words.

 In theory, your five words could change based on who is asking for answers.
-For example, if the person you are talking to really wants to know why you do what you do rather than what you do, you need to have your brand values or your visionary words ready to go.
-If the person you are talking to falls within the parameters of your ideal customer, you need to have the customer benefits or unique value proposition at the ready.
+For example, if the person you are talking to wants to know why you do what you do, you need to have your brand values or your visionary words ready to go.
+If the person you are talking to fits the profile of your ideal customer, you should have your customer benefits or unique value proposition at the ready.

-While it may seem like a lot of work to come up with just five words that encapsulate your entire business, keep in mind that it is just a jumping-off point.
-When you have these quick, clear and easily digestible words ready to go, you will never find yourself fumbling through a long explanation again.
-Instead, you will prove that you know exactly how to position yourself and your business no matter the circumstances, and you will likely find the interested party prompting you to tell them even more about your business.
+While it may seem like a lot of work to come up with five words that encapsulate your entire business, keep in mind that this is just a jumping-off point.
+When you have these quick, clear, and easily digestible words ready to go, you will never find yourself fumbling through a lengthy explanation again.
+Instead, you will prove that you know how to position yourself and your business no matter the circumstances, and you will likely find the interested party prompting you to tell them even more.

-Every person has a core set of values, even if they have never articulated them as such.
-They build their life around these values, and each of their actions centers on remaining true to them.
-These values could have been shaped by the person's religion, political affiliation, college, hometown or strong identification with their job.
+Every person has a core set of values, even if they have never articulated them.
+They build their life around these values and center their actions around remaining true to them.
+These values could have been shaped by the person's religion, political affiliation, college, hometown or career.

-In much the same way, it is important to think of your business as being a living, breathing entity of its own.
-Having these values to fall back on when you make a decision about how to proceed in a certain situation, what products or services to offer, or who to partner with can make the decision-making process much easier.
+In much the same way, think of your business as being a living, breathing entity of its own.
+Having these values for your business can make it easier to decide how to proceed in a certain situation, what products or services to offer, which marketing strategies to use, or who to partner with.

-Create your core values by identifying what values are most important when it comes to the big decisions.
+Create your business's core values by identifying which ones are most important.
 Is it being professional, eco-friendly, fiscally conservative, philanthropic or cutting-edge?

-Choosing the five words that quickly and easily describe the customer benefits your business offers is one of the best ways to transform a casual question into an opportunity to cultivate a loyal new customer.
+Choosing the five words that describe the customer benefits your business offers can transform a casual question into an opportunity to cultivate a loyal new customer.

 For example, if you create wedding stationery, your five words might be "stunning," "magical," "memorable," "romantic" and "timeless."
 You create stunning paper products to help make a magical, romantic event that will be both memorable and timeless.